numba/llvmlite/docs/source/admin-guide/install.rst

 1. If you are using ``pip < 19.0`` and on ``x86*``, then update it if you can, this will let you use the ``manylinux2010`` binary wheels.

-2. If you are on an unsupported architecture, for example RaspberryPis, please use ``conda`` if you have that available.
+2. If you are on an unsupported architecture, for example Raspberry Pi, please use ``conda`` if you have that available.

 3. Otherwise: you will probably need to build from source, this means providing an LLVM.
-If you have conda available you could use this to bootstrap the installation with a working ``llvm``/`llvmdev` package.
+If you have conda available you could use this to bootstrap the installation with a working ``llvm``/``llvmdev`` package.
 If you have a system LLVM that's of an appropriate version you could use that.
 See https://llvmlite.readthedocs.io/en/latest/admin-guide/install.html#building-manually and in particular note the use of the ``LLVM_CONFIG`` environment variable